JeremiahKaren/35percent.github.io/tribeca-square.md

 ![](/img/marketsquare.jpg)
 *Delancey's market square - currently under construction*

 The new market square that Delancey is obliged to build was once part of the Heygate estate's green space and was also known locally as Elephant Park.
-It was part of the [2.4 hectares of public green and amenity space](http://35percent.org/sustainable-development/) lost when the Heygate estate was demolished; designated as [Metropolitan Open Land (MOL)](https://en.wikipedia.org/wiki/Metropolitan_Open_Land), it was used by the local [Latin American football league](http://elephantamenity.wordpress.com/2011/02/28/no-more-football-on-the-elephant-park/), amongst others.
+It was part of the [2.4 hectares of public green and amenity space](http://35percent.org/sustainable-development/) lost when the Heygate estate was demolished; designated as [Metropolitan Open Land (MOL)](https://en.wikipedia.org/wiki/Metropolitan_Open_Land) and was used frequently by the local [Latin American football league](http://elephantamenity.wordpress.com/2011/02/28/no-more-football-on-the-elephant-park/), amongst others.

 ![](http://35percent.org/img/oldelephantpark.jpg)